Youngshots is a photography and movie making Club for the students of classes VI to X at Delhi Public School Sonepat

 Our photographs share so much about who we are as individuals: what we find beautiful, fascinating, funny, delicious, important, inspiring.
 They allow us to showcase our personal style, interests, relationships, and adventures, to mark the passage of time.
 Photo-journaling our major life events is essential, but capturing the daily and mundane has equal importance.
 The little things that make us stop and stare give much more insight into the kind of humans we are.

 This class will give you a better understanding of your camera and give you the skills to make successful and interesting images.
 We will focus on core photographic concepts as well as some more advanced techniques.
 The course will include hands-on demonstrations with the camera as well as basic digital image editing techniques.
 We will discuss the work of great photographers alongside your own photographs in order to better understand the fundamentals of composition to create compelling imagery.
 Expect to leave the class with a project you are proud of and a working knowledge of your camera.
-I have set up a website for you to use as a supplement to the material from each class session.
+We have set up a website for you to use as a supplement to the material from each class session.
 There is a blog section where you can find links to resources that will supplement what we cover in class, which will be useful for the time you spend working and learning on your own.
 There is also a Downloads section for lectures and sample files.

 A digital CAMERA is your top priority.
 It does not matter which kind, though full manual exposure controls are helpful.
 Having RAW capability is nice but not essential.
 A TRIPOD is not essential but very helpful.
 There are many options out there.
 You get what you pay for but having any stabilizing device is much better than having none.
 STORAGE MEDIA This means an external USB or hard drive or online storage like Dropbox.com.
 Storing your photos on your memory card is not wise for multiple reasons.
 Also, when we edit in Photoshop the files will be too large to email.
 Make sure you have a place to save your work every week, as this is a requirement.
 Very helpful is access to a COMPUTER with Photoshop CS5 and Adobe Bridge.
 The computers in this Mac Classroom and many on campus are available for you to use as long as another class is not meeting.
 You can also download a trial copy of Photoshop Elements or Photoshop from Adobe.com Photography is learned best by doing.
 Practice practice & practice.
 Shoot 100 pictures or more per week.
 Come with questions often.